 Choosing the colour scheme for your bedroom depends on your personal needs and often also takes account of the colours of your furniture and the bed.
-Basically there is a huge selection of different colours for your bedroom so that you can make your loveliest ideas come true.
-But it is worth taking note of a few basic colour concepts that may help you achieve certain aspects, for example, if your bedroom should be somewhere where you can relax, calm down or be creative.
+There is a huge selection of different colours available for your bedroom so that you can make your loveliest ideas come true.
+It is worth taking note of a few basic colour concepts that may help to achieve certain aspects, for example, if your bedroom should be somewhere to relax, calm down or be creative.

-If you just use it for sleeping in, you should opt for subtle, soothing colours.
+If you just sleep in your bedroom, you should opt for subtle, soothing colours.
 Pastels or light beige shades are ideal.
 On the other hand, dark colours with a warm hue can also be used depending on the size of the room and how the furniture is arranged.

-For example, in a large room, dark red walls can set accents for a cosy atmosphere.
-But many people also use the bedroom as their home office, so that this aspect also needs consideration when selecting the colour scheme.
+For example, in a large room, dark red walls can set the scene for a cosy atmosphere.
+Many people also use the bedroom as their home office, so this also needs consideration when selecting the colour scheme.
 Colours such as blue or green are best for concentrating on work.
 If you would like more serenity at the same time, you should choose a lighter colour such as white or beige.
-Creative minds searching for new ideas every day may find a stimulating red or orange to be the right colour.
+Creative minds searching for new ideas may find a stimulating red or orange to be the right colour.

-Selecting the right colour for the bedroom walls is also influenced by other factors such as the compass direction and whether your bedroom is on the ground floor or the top floor in the building.
-If your bedroom is full of natural light, dark colours might be better on the walls to dim the brightness a little.
-The same applies in reverse: if your room is already dark, you should opt for light colours for the walls such as traditional white or light beige shades to brighten the room visually.
+Selecting the right colour for bedroom walls is also influenced by other factors such as the room’s orientation and whether your bedroom is on the ground floor or the top floor in the building.
+If your bedroom is full of natural light, dark colours might be better on the walls to reduce the brightness a little.
+The same applies in reverse: if your room is already dark, you should opt for light colours for the walls such as traditional white or light beige shades to brighten the room.